 The feeling of being in a constant state of confusion can mean that on a deeper level Mercury-Neptune is refusing to deal with mundane reality, and they can be confused by external matters - forgetting to pay bills, or losing objects and experiencing misunderstandings in communication.
 Outer events mirror the deep mental disorganisation inside.
 Mentally they can feel weakened and lethargic.
 Neptune dissolves the mental capacity and the level of clarity is decreased.
 In the worse case scenario, they can become abnormally forgetful and detached from reality.
 Such mental confusion indicates that inwardly they have lost direction and the ability to make clear decisions.
 To reach a state of wholeness in communicating Mercury-Neptune has to repair the bridge between thinking and feeling and between conscious awareness and unconscious motivation.

-Neptune in astrology is called an outer planet and this means that the planet has a collective meaning for all, to explain this further I will reference some of Carl Jung’s work on the subject.
-According to Carl Jung the collective unconscious contains archetypes.
+Neptune in astrology is called an outer planet and this means that the planet has a collective meaning for all, According to Carl Jung the collective unconscious contains archetypes.
 Jung believed that important creative ideas come from influences greater than those in the mind of a single individual.
 The images, figures, and characters seem to be remnants of the experiences of our ancestors, it’s a place where all souls are connected and have been through the ages.
 These are the archetypes you find in stories, myths and legends.
-According to Jung this explains the similarities of the creation myths, the resurrection and flood stories found in widely separating cultures.
-Jung believes the collective unconscious was inherited rather than developed.
+To Jung this explained the similarities of the creation myths, the resurrection and flood stories found in widely separating cultures.
+Jung believed the collective unconscious was inherited rather than developed.
 It’s a knowledge we are born with a container of our experiences as the whole human race.
-Jung believes that whoever speaks in primordial images (Neptune) speaks with a thousand voices, he enthralls and empowers while at the same time he lifts the idea he is seeking to express out of the occasional and into the transitory realm of the ever enduring.
+Jung felt that whoever speaks in primordial images (Neptune) speaks with a thousand voices, he enthralls and empowers while at the same time he lifts the idea he is seeking to express out of the occasional and into the transitory realm of the ever enduring.

 The collective unconscious (Neptune) has been likened to a “world spirit” or “world soul”.
 Something which flows from the divine into the human subject, and the unconscious begins when emotions are generated.
 Jung put his hypothesis of the collective unconscious on solid ground and in reality by observing and investigating the dreams of modern men and women.
 Unconscious material is often repressed and forgotten and it often appears in dreams.
 The individual with Mercury in aspect to Neptune can have a difficulty judging whether the conscious is predominating over the unconscious, or the unconscious over the conscious.
 According to Jung, in coming to terms with the unconscious the ego takes the lead but the unconscious must be allowed to have it’s say.